johnttaylor/colony.pico/src/Cpl/Io/Tcp/Win32/README.txt

-/** @namespace Cpl::Io::Socket
+/** @namespace Cpl::Io::Tcp::Win32

-The Socket namespace provides interfaces for creating BSD socket connections.
+The 'Win32' namespace implements the TCP interfaces using the Win32 APIs

 */